An evening with

 Raga

-An emotional landscape.
-A particular set of notes that opens a particular feeling, and lives only when sung.
+an emotional landscape.
+A particular set of notes that open up a particular feeling, which lives in the moment of deep listening.

 Tala